rogerpadilla/prouter/README.md

 * Proper [JSDoc](http://en.wikipedia.org/wiki/JSDoc) comments are used in the source code.

 ¿Want to create a modern hibrid-mobile-app or website using something like [React](https://facebook.github.io/react/), [Web Components](http://webcomponents.org/), [Handlebars](http://handlebarsjs.com/), and of course, vanilla JS, etc.?
 ¿Have an existing Backbone project and want to migrate to a more modern framework?
-Good news, EasyRouter will integrates perfectly with all of those!
+Good news, EasyRouter integrates perfectly with all of those!

 EasyRouter provides methods for routing client-side pages, and connecting them to actions; basically, it's configured by providing a list of entries, each one with a route an a callback, and done!